Laboratory Response Network for Biological Threats (LRN-B)

-National laboratories, including those operated by CDC, U.S. Army Medical Research Institute for Infectious Diseases (USAMRIID), and the Naval Medical Research Center (NMRC), are responsible for specialized strain characterizations, bioforensics, select agent activity, and handling highly infectious biological agents.
+National laboratories, including those operated by CDC, U.S. Army Medical Research Institute for Infectious Diseases (USAMRIID), and the Naval Medical Research Center (NMRC), are responsible for specialized characterization of organisms, bioforensics, select agent activity, and handling highly infectious biological agents.

-The LRN is currently working with the American Society for Microbiology and state public health laboratory directors to ensure that private and commercial laboratories are part of the LRN.
-There is an estimated 25,000 private and commercial laboratories in the United States.
+The LRN works with the American Society for Microbiology and state public health laboratory directors to ensure that sentinel laboratories, such as private and commercial laboratories, are part of the LRN.
+There are an estimated 25,000 private and commercial laboratories in the United States.
 The majority of these laboratories are hospital-based, clinical institutions, and commercial diagnostic laboratories.

 - Content source: